GontseNtshegi/YuQarGroupWebsite/README.md

 ## Building for production

-To optimize the KasiflixGateway application for production, run:
+To optimize the YuqarGroup application for production, run:

-To build the final jar and optimize the Kasiflix-Gateway application for production, run:
+To build the final jar and optimize the Yuqar-Group application for production, run:

     ./mvnw -Pprod clean verify